MBeliou/go-api-template/README.md

 ___
 ## TODO
 * [ ] Add Tests
+* [ ] Better handling of the JWT secret signing key
 * [ ] Use Transactions where needed
 * [ ] Make a frontend